jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 6. True or False – X was originally not opensourced by MIT in 1984
 a.
 False
 7. What is the official name in the Ubuntu Unity desktop environment for the launcher icon?
-(The Icon in the upper left hand corner that looks like circle with 3 dots?)
+(The Icon in the upper left hand corner that looks like circle with 3 dots?.
 a.
 Dash Icon
 8. What is the name of the successor GUI compositor to X being created by the X.org foundation?
 c.
 Wayland Project
 9. What is the name of Ubuntu’s own GUI compositor replacement for X?
-(Just the name)
+(Just the name.
 a.
 Mir
 10. There are 5 types of Linux window managers: Compositing, Minimalistic, Tiling, and Other.
 What is the name of the missing category?
 a.
 Stacking
 11. There are 4 major Linux desktop environments in use today: which grouping is correct?
 d.
 KDE, GNOME, Xfce, LXDE
 12. What is the name of the windowing toolkit that KDE uses?
-(Two letters)
+(Two letters.
 a.
 Qt
-13. What is the name of the windowing toolkit that GNOME uses? (just 3 letters, no plus sign)
+13. What is the name of the windowing toolkit that GNOME uses? (just 3 letters, no plus sign.
 a.
 GTK+
 14. What is the name of the founder of the GNOME project?
 a.
 Miguel de Icaza